-Helping to protect you and your family
+Helping to protect you and the ones you love

 What is Trauma Insurance?

 Trauma Insurance, also known as Critical Illness Insurance, pays a tax-free cash lump sum if you are diagnosed with severe illnesses such as cancer, stroke or heart attack.
 You survive for at least 14 days after that event.
 The number of conditions covered (benefits) varies widely, with cheaper policies often offering fewer benefits.
 Typically the policy owner also has a life insurance policy as life and trauma insurance provide a broader and better cover.

 Trauma insurance is intended to relieve financial pressure so that you can focus on your recovery.
 The trauma cover payout can be used to: